DMacMakes/dmacdocs/content/en/torrens/ise102/week12/_index.md

 ## How To Do Well In A3

 The brief says the Snake game is a base.
 It rewards building new things, added settings and features.

-Build beyond the bare minimum you're shown in class, engage your curiosity.
-When I show you a technique it should spark you to want to try things, to make it your own.
-To make things you have to have a little cockiness, the arrogance to say "it'd be better if I added this."

-* Don't just provide a game that is finished in class exercises.
+When your tinker with it, when you flex a little.. we know you really understand it.

+* Go through rubric
+* Extra features!
+Things you can run into that change the game, difficulty settings, extra lives, best score recorded to disk.
+* Do more than the minimum!
+* Don’t just do exactly as i do visually.
+You could:
-  *  You know you can change the window size, right? `textpixels::setupWindow( 50, 25 );`
+  * Change the window dimensions (`setupWindow(50,25)`)
+  * Have a double-thick wall
+  * What can you display in unicode?
+Are there emojis?
+  * Have a panel below the game showing
-  *  Game modes!
+    * score
+    * different fruit types what they give you
+    * Hazards like poison blocks or speed-up blocks?
+    * Your previous best score

+## Downloads

+Download these to follow along: executable examples of batty/snake in action, and solutions you'll use as exercise bases.

+<a class="btn btn-lg btn-primary mr-3 mb-4" href="week12_executables.zip" target="_blank">week12_executables.zip<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

+<a class="btn btn-lg btn-primary mr-3 mb-4" href="week12_snake_trail_exercise1.zip" target="_blank">week12_snake_trail_exercise1.zip<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

 ## A Segmented Snake

+A feature you've been asking for: the segmented snake.

+{{< imgproc screen_snake_history_insert Resize "600x" >}}
-Discription of snake in brief
+Try the segmented, growing snake in `4_snake_insert_erase.exe`

-**Picture of segmented snake**
+{{< /imgproc >}}

 ### How would a snake work?